drigues/git-users/README.md

-## Using multiple accounts with git
+## Using multiple accounts on git

 ### to start git on root
     $ git init

 ### to list all variables
+on config list you all variables from repository and user
     $ git config --list

 ### to REMOVE the user/email
     $ git config --global --unset-all user.name